mikespallino/lang/README.md

 This is a repo for my work on developing a language.
 Most of the begining will be me going back through [Language Implementation Patterns by Terrance Parr](https://pragprog.com/book/tpdsl/language-implementation-patterns).
 I'm currently writing this in C++ to refresh my brain and learn more about implementing software in C++.

-Current progress is an LL(1) Recursive-Descent Lexer for the following grammar:
+Current progress is an LL(1) Recursive-Descent Parser for the following grammar:
 ```
 list     : '[' elements ']' ;
 elements : element (',' element)* ;